Why No Mention of Dan in Revelation 7?

 The text reads, "And God said to him, 'I am God Almighty ; be fruitful and increase in number.
 A nation and a community of nations will come from you, and kings will come from your body.'"

-This could refer to the each of the tribes as a "nation," and thus Israel is a "community of nations," or it could refer to the idea that Jacob's genes would be spread throughout the world, which has very likely happened (as mentioned above, many of Solomon's thousands of children would have married foreign royalty, thus moving Jacob's genes in all geographical directions; the rulers of the Northern Kingdom of Israel would also marry off their children born to concubines and lesser wives to foreign royalty, thus propagating Israelites from non-Judean stock as well).
+This could refer to the each of the tribes as a "nation," and thus Israel is a "community of nations," or it could refer to the idea that Jacob's genes would be spread throughout the world, which has very likely happened (as mentioned above, many of Solomon's children would have married foreign royalty, thus moving Jacob's genes in all geographical directions; the rulers of the Northern Kingdom of Israel would also marry off their children (especially born to concubines and lesser wives) to foreign royalty, thus propagating the lines of the other tribes).

 "Even without a documented connection to a notable forebear, experts say the odds are virtually 100 percent that every person on Earth is descended from one royal personage or another."
 (Quoted from Genealogist: Almost Everyone on Earth Descended From Royalty, an Associated Press article dated July 5, 2006.)